 Manage MATLAB Production Server Using the Dashboard

-After you deploy the MATLAB® Production Server™ reference architecture in Amazon® Web Services, and configure licensing in the cloud, use the MATLAB Production Server dashboard, which is a web-based interface to upload applications, edit server settings, and configure access control for the dashboard and applications.
+After you deploy the MATLAB® Production Server™ reference architecture in Azure® and configure licensing in the cloud, use the MATLAB Production Server dashboard, which is a web-based interface to upload applications, edit server settings, and configure access control for the dashboard and applications.

-For information on deploying the reference architecture, see MATLAB Production Server on AWS.
+For information on deploying the reference architecture, see MATLAB Production Server on Microsoft Azure.
 For information on setting up your MATLAB Production Server license for using in the cloud, see Configure MATLAB Production Server License for Use on the Cloud.

 Connect to Dashboard

-Find the URL to connect to the dashboard in the AWS® management console.
+Find the URL to connect to the dashboard in the Azure portal.

 The Internet Explorer® web browser is not supported for interacting with the dashboard.

-Complete these steps only after you successfully create your stack.
-If your solution uses private IP addresses, you can connect to the dashboard from a virtual machine (VM) that belongs to the same virtual network as the VM that hosts the dashboard.
+Complete these steps only after you successfully create your resource group.
+If your solution uses private IP addresses, you can connect to the dashboard from a VM that belongs to the same virtual network as the VM that hosts the dashboard.

 Log In to Dashboard

-There are three roles for logging in to the dashboard depending on your role in your organization — global admin, manager, or application author.
+There are three roles for logging in to the dashboard depending on your role in your organization — administrator, manager, or application author.

 Log In to Dashboard as Administrator

 If you are accessing the dashboard for the first time, or if you have not configured or not enabled dashboard access control, you must log in using the administrator credentials.
-These are the credentials that you entered during the dashboard login step of the deployment process.
+These are the credentials that you entered for the dashboard during the deployment process.
 An administrator has access to all areas of the dashboard.
-An administrator can log in to server virtual machines (VMs), configure which users or groups of users can access the dashboard and applications, edit server settings, configure remote persistence services, view logs, and upload and delete applications.
+The administrator can log in to server virtual machines (VMs), configure which users or groups of users can access the dashboard and applications, edit server settings, configure remote persistence services, view logs, and upload and delete applications.
 You cannot change the administrator credentials.

 To grant access to only certain dashboard areas for specific users or groups of users, set up dashboard access control after you log in.
 For more information, see Dashboard Access Control.